Skip to contents

 3. Calculate OAR scores

 Now we are ready to do a cell-wise estimation of the overlap between the gene expression distributions in each detected pattern.
-When these distributions are distinct, we find that the data is not missing at random (NOAR), with highly significant p values and an OAR score of less than 2.
-Alternatively, when these distributions overlap, gene expression appears more randomly distributed (OAR), and cells have a larger p value and an OAR score greater than 2.
-Critically, our test incorporates both the gene expression values and the missing data patterns.
+When these distributions are distinct we obtain a highly significant p value and an OAR score of less than 2.
+Alternatively, when these distributions overlap cells have a larger p value and an OAR score greater than 2.
+Thus, a cell where the patterns defined in the whole dataset do not explain gene expression, will have a with a high OAR score and is potentially distinct from all others.
+Critically, our test incorporates both the gene expression values and the gene co-expression patterns.

 output$barcodes = cells #add back our barcodes